What is Partner Relationship Management

 1. Develop a Clear Strategy for Your Partner

-2. Foster Strong Relationship With Your Partners
+2. Foster Strong Relationships With Your Partners

 Build strong and mutually beneficial relationships with your partners.
 Focus on open communication, transparency, and collaboration.
 Provide your partners with the support and resources they will need to succeed.